Gozala/workspace/pages/Service as a DAG.md

 - I think this might more natural model the fact that our invocations either schedule some async task that our system processes and consequently updates it's state, which can be read or observed.
 Tasks that simply read state aren't really a tasks they are in fact queries over the DAG.
 - Now representing whole system as an actual IPLD DAG is going to be prohibitively impractical, however we could still model a system as a DAG without materializing one.
 - Here is how we could re-envision our service as a DAG and avoid need for functions in [[IPLD schema]]
-- Instead of defining capabilities in terms of actions one could perform, we could take page from [IPLD Patch](https://ipld.io/specs/patch/fixtures/fixtures-1/) book and define fairly small set of
+- Instead of defining capabilities in terms of actions one could perform, we could take page from [IPLD Patch](https://ipld.io/specs/patch/fixtures/fixtures-1/) book and define universal set of capabilities
+	- It is worth calling out that it is HTTP
 - ```ipldsch
   # All UCANS will be structed as
   # with: DID